jycc-267/big-data-hvfhv-uber/README.md

 4. The pickup location ID (corresponding to NYC Taxi Zones)
 5. The dropoff location ID (corresponding to NYC Taxi Zones)

+#### Data Management:
+- The master datasets in the batch layer were exported in CSV format and bulk downloaded.
+- The real-time incoming dataset retrieves current data through the Socrata Open Data API, specifically targeting the 2022 High Volume FHV Trip Records.
+- This real-time data (10,000 records per batch) is fetched at 10-second intervals and processed at 5-second intervals, ensuring that the system has access to up-to-date information.

 ## Run the Web App